weiwenlan/WenlanWei.github.io/README.md

 ## Wuhan University, Signal Processing Lab - Research on Bio-Image
 Jul.
 2019 – Oct.2019
 **Assistant Researcher**
-* In this project, we are trying to build up a system to **identify the cervical artery plaques by using the computer vision technology** with the ultrasound machines.
+* Build up a system to **identify the cervical artery plaques by using the computer vision technology** with the ultrasound machines.
 To accomplish the project, we cooperate with the ZhongNan Hospital.
 * We won **the Second Prize of the 5th China Internet Innovation and Entrepreneurship Competition.**

 ## Wuhan University, Signal Processing Lab - Research on Image project